ddemidov/amgcl/docs/bibliography.rst

 ..
 [BaJM05] Baker, A. H., Jessup, E. R., & Manteuffel, T. (2005).
 A technique for accelerating the convergence of restarted GMRES.
 SIAM Journal on Matrix Analysis and Applications, 26(4), 962-984.
 ..
 [Barr94] Barrett, Richard, et al. Templates for the solution of linear systems: building blocks for iterative methods.
 Vol. 43.
 Siam, 1994.
 ..
 [BrGr02] Bröker, Oliver, and Marcus J. Grote.
 "Sparse approximate inverse smoothers for geometric and algebraic multigrid."
 Applied numerical mathematics 41.1 (2002): 61-80.
 ..
-[BrMH85] Brandt, A., McCoruick, S., & Huge, J. (1985).
+[BrMH85] Brandt, A., McCormick, S., & Huge, J. (1985).
 Algebraic multigrid (AMG) for sparse matrix equations.
 Sparsity and its Applications, 257.
 ..
 [CaGP73] Caretto, L. S., et al. "Two calculation procedures for steady, three-dimensional flows with recirculation."
 Proceedings of the third international conference on numerical methods in fluid mechanics.
 Springer Berlin Heidelberg, 1973.
 ..
 [DeSh12] Demidov, D. E., and Shevchenko, D. V. "Modification of algebraic multigrid for effective GPGPU-based solution of nonstationary hydrodynamics problems."
 Journal of Computational Science 3.6 (2012): 460-462.
 ..
 [Fokk96] Fokkema, Diederik R. "Enhanced implementation of BiCGstab (l) for solving linear systems of equations."
 Universiteit Utrecht.
 Mathematisch Instituut, 1996.